FILE <bc-25.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 included may warrant further study in quarantine.
 If so, specific

-arrangements must be made with APHIS PPQ regarding the handling of such
+arrangements must be made with APHIS PPQ regarding the handling of such material.

-governmental facilities (embassies, agricultural attaches, commissary,
+facilities (embassies, agricultural attaches, commissary, vehicles,

-scale in the U.S. International
+in the U.S. International

 geo-political and socio-economic unrest may impact heavily on the success of